History of Ohio: Progressive era and Roaring Twenties (1890–1929)

-Constitutional Convention of 1912
+Terminal Tower in Cleveland was the second-tallest building in the world when it was completed in 1927.

-In 1912 a Constitutional Convention was held with Charles Burleigh Galbreath as Secretary.
+In 1912, a constitutional convention was held with Charles Burleigh Galbreath as Secretary.
 The result reflected the concerns of the Progressive Era.
 The constitution introduced the initiative and the referendum, and provided for the General Assembly to put questions on the ballot for the people to ratify laws and constitutional amendments originating in the Legislature.
 Under the Jeffersonian principle that laws should be reviewed once a generation, the constitution provided for a recurring question to appear every 20 years on Ohio's general election ballots.
 The question asks whether a new constitutional convention is required.
 Although the question has appeared in 1932, 1952, 1972, and 1992, the people have not found the need for a convention.
 Instead, constitutional amendments have been proposed by petition and the legislature hundreds of times and adopted in a majority of cases.

-Ku Klux Klan
+Ohio was hit by its greatest natural disaster in the Great Flood of 1913, resulting in at least 428 fatalities and hundreds of millions of dollars in property damage, particularly around the Great Miami River basin.
+The National Football League was founded in Canton, Ohio in 1920, later being honored as the home of the Pro Football Hall of Fame in 1963.

+The Roaring Twenties brought prohibition, bootlegging and speakeasies to the state, as well as the swing dance culture.
+Cincinnati became the headquarters of the "king of bootlegging" George Remus, who made $40 million by the end of 1922.
+The Anti-Saloon League had been powerful and Ohio, and the Women's Christian Temperance Union was still headquartered there; the Ku Klux Klan was active in the 1920s.
+However, these organizations steadily lost influence after 1925.

 In the early 1920s the Ku Klux Klan attracted tens of thousands of Protestants into membership.
 Its organizers warned of the need to purify America, especially against the influence of Catholics, bootleggers, and corrupt politicians.
 There were no dues but there was a large membership fee and expensive white constumes.
 The chapters were set up for the financial benefit of the organizers, and once it was set up, they moved on leaving the chapter without an agenda or money.
 It typically accomplished very little.
 The Klan collapsed and virtually disappeared after 1925.